-Asian Art Museum, San Francisco
+San Francisco Museums

 Museum galleries are set up to reflect specific geographic areas and include South Asia, Southeast Asia, China, Korea, Japan, the Persian world and West Asia, and the Himalayas and the Tibetan Buddhist world.
 Exhibits are based on three major themes, the development of Buddhism, local beliefs and practices, and trade and cultural exchange.

 The original collection was donated by Chicago millionaire Avery Brundage, who continued to add to the museum's collection until his death in 1975.
+His generosity served as the impetus for the museum's founding, and brought to San Francisco many celebrated art works such as a gilded bronze Buddha image dated 338-the oldest known dated Chinese Buddha in the world.
 The museum moved to the current location in 2003 to add room for special exhibits and educational facilities.
 The ground floor now hosts special exhibits as well as traveling exhibits.

 The Asian Art Museum is located at 200 Larkin Street, a short 5 minute drive from our San Francisco lodging.